PowerFeather/powerfeather-docs/docs/guides/get_started.md

 ## First Use

-PowerFeather comes pre-loaded with a simple program that blinks the green user `LED`.
+PowerFeather comes pre-loaded with a program that blinks the green user `LED`.
 Use this to quickly check if your board is OK.
 Simply connect your PowerFeather to a host computer using the USB-C connector:

 ![LED Blink](assets/led_blink.gif)

-As illustrated above, the red `CHG` LED should flash momentarily, after which the green user `LED` will blink.
+The red `CHG` LED should flash momentarily, after which the green user `LED` blinks continuously.

 ## Run Example

-The demo application showcases some of the things you can do with PowerFeather.
-To run the it, ESP-IDF or Arduino with the *PowerFeather SDK* must be installed on your system.
-If you have not done this yet, please take a look first at the [PowerFeather SDK setup guide](/sdk/setup.md).
+The demo application showcases how to get basic information from the supply and battery.
+To build and flash the demo, ESP-IDF or Arduino with the *PowerFeather SDK* must be installed on your system.
+If you have not done this yet, please go through [PowerFeather SDK Setup](/sdk/setup.md) first.

 ### Arduino

-Open Arduino IDE, and select the *PowerFeather SDK* > *Supply_and_Battery_Info* example.
+On a host computer, open the Arduino IDE.
+Then open the example *PowerFeather-SDK* > *Supply_and_Battery_Info*.

 ![Open Example](assets/open_example.png)

-If you have a battery, detach the USB-C cable first.
-Attach your battery, only then reconnect the USB-C cable.
-Then, make sure *ESP32-S3 PowerFeather* is selected as the board.
+[Connect the battery](../hardware/esp32s3.md#battery-polarity) first if you have one, before connecting PowerFeather to the host computer.
+Once it is connected open the board selector drop-down, click *Select other board and port* and choose *ESP32-S3 PowerFeather*.

 ![Select Board](assets/select_board.png)